moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ## Interact with the Solidity Interface {: #interact-with-the-solidity-interface }

-Now that you have generated the call permit signature you will be able to test out calling the `dispatch` function of the Call Permit Precompile.
+Now that you have generated the call permit signature, you will be able to test out calling the `dispatch` function of the Call Permit Precompile.

 ### Dispatch a Call {: #dispatch-a-call }

 When you send the `dispatch` function, you'll need the same arguments as you used to sign the call permit.
-To get started, go back to the **Deploy and Run** tab in Remix and under the **Deployed Contracts** section expand the call permit contract.
-Make sure that you're connected to the account that you want to consume the call permit and pay the transaction fees with.
+To get started, go back to the **Deploy and Run** tab in Remix, and under the **Deployed Contracts** section, expand the call permit contract.
+Make sure that you're connected to the account that you want to consume the call permit and pay the transaction fees.
 Then take the following steps:

 1. For the **from** field, enter the account address you used to sign the call permit with
 2. Copy and paste the contract address of `SetMessage.sol`